FitSmallBusiness

 Filter

-Filter balance sheet by variables in QuickBooks Online
+Filter balance sheet by variable in QuickBooks Online

 Running a balance sheet by location might be particularly useful but only if you’re diligent about including the location variable in all your transactions.
-If the Location variable doesn’t appear in your Filter options, you need to turn on Location tracking, as demonstrated in Step 4 of our guide on how to set up advanced settings.
+If the Location variable doesn’t appear in your Filter options, you need to turn on Location tracking, as demonstrated in Step 4 of our guide on how to set up advanced settings in QuickBooks Online.

 Header/Footer